Student Grant Program for Research & Creative Activity

 • Proposals that do not specifically follow the instructions and format described in the Guidelines/Application Instructions.

 Download and complete required FORMS – Student Application Form (to be submitted by the student applicant[s]), and Faculty Sponsor Form (to be submitted separately by a faculty sponsor) – also available on the Committee on Research website.
-Email completed application as file attachment(s) [PDF or Word] to Kathy Meeker no later than the December 4th 5:00 PM deadline.
-Student Application and Faculty Sponsor Forms must be submitted separately by the deadline.
+(Links will be added for the Fall 2020 application round.)

 Guidelines and Program Information

-- Activity must be a full semester (SPRING 2020) experience.
+• Activity must be a full semester experience.

 HOW TO SUBMIT A SHADOWING TRACK APPLICATION: